LLNL/HPC-Tutorials/mpi/exercise_3.md

 srun -n8 -ppReserved mpi_array
 ```

-**Note**: The `srun` command is covered in detail in the "Starting Jobs" section of the Linux Clusters Overview tutorial, located at: computing.llnl.gov/tutorials/linux_clusters/index.html#Starting.
+**Note**: The `srun` command is covered in detail in the "Starting Jobs" section of the Linux Clusters Overview tutorial, located [here](https://hpc.llnl.gov/training/tutorials/livermore-computing-linux-commodity-clusters-overview-part-two#Starting).
 There is also a man page.

 #### 5. Compare other serial codes to their parallel version
 If we had more time, you might even be able to start with a serial code or two and create your own parallel version.
 Feel free to try if you'd like.